YuhangLiu98/TAwTV/README.md

 ***************************************************************************
   More detail can be found in [1]

-  [1] Liu Yuhang, Liu Yi, Zhang Pengcheng, Yan Rongbiao, Wang Lei, Liu Wenting, Gui Zhiguo.
+  [1] Yuhang Liu, Yi Liu, Pengcheng Zhang, Rongbiao Yan, Lei Wang Wengting Liu, Zhiguo Gui.
 Cone-beam Computed Tomography Based on Truncated Adaptive-weight Total Variation[J].
 NDT & E International, 2022, 133:102755.
 ***************************************************************************
  Please cite our paper if you use any part of our source code.